LucasCorpT5/AGP/README.md

 # AGP
-This is an authentication app developed with graphql prism and typescript
+This is an authentication api developed with graphql prism and typescript, this is auth for graphql